Cerebral Palsy: A Guide | Pennsylvania Cerebral Palsy Attorneys

 Complete Our Online Contact Form

-The following is a short list of cerebral palsy and special needs resources available in Pennsylvania compiled by the Pennsylvania cerebral palsy attorneys at ABC Law Centers.
+The following is a short list of cerebral palsy and disability resources available in Pennsylvania, compiled by the Pennsylvania cerebral palsy attorneys at ABC Law Centers.
 While it is by no means comprehensive, it provides a starting point for seeking needed services and can provide an idea of the depth and breadth of offered programs.
-If is worth noting that many of the larger organizations, including state programs, the United Way, the Arc Pennsylvania, and United Cerebral Palsy provide numerous programs in education, financial assistance, legal information, and other services, even though they are not listed under each sub-heading.
+It is worth noting that many of the larger organizations, including state programs, the United Way, the Arc Pennsylvania, and United Cerebral Palsy provide numerous programs in education, financial assistance, legal information, and other services, even though they are not listed under each sub-heading.

 - The Social Security Administration provides the TANF and SSI programs to assist individuals with disabilities.